errortek/notes/PRIVACY_POLICY.md

 # Privacy Policy

-Another Notes App is an open source app developped by Nicolas Maltais, who shall be referred as "the developer" in this text.
+Notes is an open source app developped by Nicolas Maltais, who shall be referred as "the developer" in this text.
 This SERVICE is provided by the developer at no cost and is intended for use as is.